A type of short-term debt that converts to equity after a conversion event occurs (usually when the startup raises a new round of funding)

 Investors are promised a discount on the future value of equity when the company does raise capital through a major event, like a Series A raise.
 The discount is the reward granted to the investor for taking risks on a very early-stage company.

-The valuation cap also rewards early investors for their disproportionate risk by setting the maximum value of a company to when their formal equity investment round closes.
+The valuation cap also rewards early investors for their disproportionate risk by setting the maximum value of a company to when its formal equity investment round closes.
 When a later stage equity investment closes, investors can choose between the lower of either the discount or the cap conversion when it’s time to convert debt into shares.

-Startups that need to fund operations ahead of revenue or alongside of revenue may choose to raise a convertible note vs. seeking direct equity investment from angels, friends, and family, or other early-stage seed investors.
+Startups that need to fund operations ahead of revenue or alongside revenue may choose to raise a convertible note vs. seeking direct equity investment from angels, friends, family, or other early-stage seed investors.